junchen-deng/bioinformatics_workshop_2023/WorkshopP4.md

     0.12
 ```

 Text formatting can be very helpful when managing file/sample names for many different purposes.
-For example, when using the `os.system()` function to feed information directly to shell!
+For example, when using the `os.system()` function to feed information directly to the shell!

-&nbsp;
-&nbsp;
-### P4.4.
-Scripts to write!

-##### Option 1: Writing a script that only outputs selected bases from a sequence in a fasta file.

-##### Option 2: Writing a script that works on tables - computes and check totals

-##### Option 3: Your idea?